rg6830303/C-Ray-on/README.md

 Currently only sphere is supported, but more shapes to be added soon.

 ## Usage
-Built using Windows but should also run on Linux.
+Built using C11 on Windows but should also run on Linux.
 Run `make`

 ## Outputs